Shape-preserving interpolation method that preserves monotonicity and avoids overshoots.

 Piecewise Cubic Hermite Interpolating Polynomial (PCHIP) is a cubic spline-based interpolation method designed to preserve monotonicity.
 See MATLAB or SciPy for the implementation details.

-1 Interpolation Function
+2 Interpolation Function

-A quadratic polynomial \hat{f}(x)=\hat{c}_0+\hat{c}_1x+\hat{c}_2x^2 is fit through the first three points, and its derivative at x_1 is computed to obtain \hat{d}_1.
-Additional rules are then applied to preserve monotonicity.
-Similar rules apply for d_n.
+A quadratic polynomial \hat{f}(x)=\hat{c}_0+\hat{c}_1x+\hat{c}_2x^2 is fit through the first three points, and \hat{d}_1=\hat{f}'(x_1).
+Additional rules are then added to preserve monotonicity.
+Similar procedures apply for d_n.

 For endpoint \alpha_1, we only need to show the condition of \text{sgn}(\hat{d}_1)=\text{sgn}(s_1)=\text{sgn}(s_2), since other conditions already lie within the region [0,3].